Do you know the difference between the National Population Register (NPR) and the National Register of Citizens (NRC)?

 Citizenship Amendment Bill (CAB)

-Some opposition parties have maintained that the move violates Article 14 of the Constitution through religious discrimination, as illegal migrants of the Muslim community are not given the citizenship status.
+Some opposition parties have maintained that the move violates Article 14 of the Constitution through religious discrimination, as illegal migrants of the Muslim community are not given citizenship status.
 The Act doesn’t have a provision for Muslim sects like Shias and Ahmediyas who also face persecution in Pakistan.

 The Union Government is planning to introduce the Citizenship Amendment bill before implementing the National Register of Citizens.